 Teaching Kindness: In order for young children to grasp this project, we first have to teach them about kindness.
 When I teach toddlers about the concept of kindness, I do it in three easy steps, which I call the 3 E’s to Kindness: empathy, example and event.

 - Empathy: It’s easy to introduce the concept of empathy to toddlers.
 Since they are always scraping a knee or wanting a snack, we have ample opportunities to teach this skill!
 First, we want our kids to learn how to label their own feelings.
 Then, we can help them learn to understand someone else’s feelings too.
 I teach empathy by encouraging a different thought process: “Oh, Johnny fell off the slide really hard.
 What would you want someone to do or say if you fell?”

-- Event: Finding an event that the whole family can participate in to learn about kindness can be a difficult task.
-Most families I work with have an organization they volunteer at, but it’s time consuming to get the kids involved in these charitable events, or the kids may not be old enough to participate.
+- Event: Finding an event that the whole family can participate in to learn about kindness can be a difficult task, as most organizations and facilities are closed.
 But they can certainly attend a home crafting event and paint rocks!

 Teaching Creativity: The exciting part about this project is that it’s easy to implement, inexpensive, and fun for the whole family!
 There are a variety of ways to create an inspirational message.
 Here are a few examples:

 - Word Rocks: This is where you paint just one powerful word on your rock to give a passerby a meaningful message.
 Some kid favorites are smile, love, breathe, hug, peace and laugh.

 - Quote Rocks: These are inspiring quotes, thoughts, bible verses or mantras.
 Some common ones are: be kind, try again, find your peace, you got this, love is patient and, of course, wash your hands!